HermanMartinus/justsketchme-frontend/_drafts/posespace-in-the-house-the-og-is-still-as-cool-as-ever.md

 *

 What worked for us in 2007 may not be what works today.
-When we started, Facebook, Instagram, TikTok, Twitter were not available.
+When we started, Facebook, Instagram, TikTok, and Twitter were not available.
 We first created our website then we did a little advertising and outreach to get started.
 We attended an annual college art conference and put ads in The Artists’ Magazine.
 Slowly, over years, word of mouth helped.
 We started appearing in search results.
 Being carried by Amazon and bookstores helped people discover us.

 On our website, we have always offered a few sample sets of photos when people create a login with their email address.
 With permission, that builds a newsletter list.
 A newsletter goes out occasionally letting customers know what’s new and sincerely asking for feedback.
-We genuinely value feedback even if it hurts our feelings (like: we’re doing the lighting wrong, or the background is wrong, or our models aren’t \[fill in the blank\] enough), we take it seriously, consider it deeply and try do what is within our ability even if we don’t fully understand why our customers want it.
+We genuinely value feedback even if it hurts our feelings (like: we’re doing the lighting wrong, or the background is wrong, or our models aren’t \[fill in the blank\] enough), we take it seriously, consider it deeply and try to do what is within our ability even if we don’t fully understand why our customers want it.
 Sometimes our customers are wrong, but we start by assuming they are right until proven otherwise.

 A newsletter is critical.
 I would not want to rely on the algorithm of Facebook, or Instagram, or Twitter, etc. to reach our customers.
 Those change and you have no control.
 You can be kicked off in an instant if you post the wrong thing.
 With a newsletter, if I need to reach our customers I can send out an email to all of them (who are opted in).

 If I were an artist, I could participate in artist groups around the web—be part of the discussion, establish a rapport.
 Creating those real connections with other artists would be very helpful in creating community.
 Instead, I try to support artists and say ‘yes’ as often as I can when they want to reference our photos.
 Many people use them for demo videos and, of course, to create art that they can sell.
 From the beginning we’ve always given permission for art to be created and sold using our photos as a reference without any royalties to us.
 That helps build community.

 · What are some of the biggest challenges behind maintaining a site like Pose Space?